33b5e5/network-utils-container/README.md

   - whois

 The apt cache has been removed to keep the container as small as possible.
-To install additional packages you just need to do something like:
+To install additional packages you just need to run `apt update` before running `apt install $package`.

-`apt update`

-`apt install iftop`